 Next Digital trading halted after Jimmy Lai's assets frozen

-The Hong Kong stock exchange has halted the trading of Next Digital shares, days after authorities froze assets belonging to its founder Jimmy Lai
+The Hong Kong stock exchange has halted trading of Next Digital shares after assets belonging to its founder Jimmy Lai were frozen

-HONG KONG -- The Hong Kong stock exchange on Monday halted the trading of Next Digital shares, days after authorities froze assets belonging to its founder Jimmy Lai.
+HONG KONG -- The Hong Kong stock exchange halted trading of Next Digital shares Monday after authorities froze assets belonging to its founder Jimmy Lai.

+Later in the day, the media tycoon and nine pro-democracy activists pleaded guilty to taking part in an unlawful assembly in 2019.
+Lai is already serving a 14-month sentence for his role in two other unauthorized assemblies during a period when Hong Kong residents were involved in mass anti-government protests.

-Next Digital said in a filing that it requested the halt after authorities announced that it had frozen Lai’s assets Friday.
+Next Digital said in a filing that it requested the trading halt after authorities announced the freeze on Lai’s assets Friday.
 Next Digital publishes pro-democracy tabloid Apple Daily, and the company was founded by Lai, its controlling shareholder.

-The freeze comes as Lai and nine other pro-democracy activists appeared in court Monday, facing charges related to inciting others to take part in an unauthorized assembly in October 2019.

-Lai is currently serving a 14-month prison sentence for his role in two separate unauthorized assemblies in 2019, during a period where massive anti-government protests took place as Hong Kong residents protested a proposed extradition bill that would have allowed Hong Kongers to be extradited to mainland China to stand trial.
-The bill was later withdrawn, although protests evolved to include broader demands for democracy in the city.
+Lai and the nine others who pleaded guilty over a demonstration that occurred on Oct.
+1, 2019, can make pleas mitigation pleas on May 24 and the sentences will be handed down on May 28.
+They face up to five years imprisonment.

+The mass protests started over a proposed extradition bill, then evolved to include broader demands for democracy.
+After months of protests and sometimes violent clashes between security forces and protesters, Beijing began tightening its control over the territory.

-Months of anti-government protests led Beijing to tighten its control over Hong Kong, and last year it imposed a national security law on the city that is widely seen as a crackdown on dissent.
-The law criminalizes secession, subversion, terrorism and foreign collusion, and police have so far arrested over a hundred people under the legislation.
+Last year it imposed a national security law on the city that is widely seen as a crackdown on dissent.
+The law criminalizes secession, subversion, terrorism and foreign collusion, and police have arrested more than a hundred people under the legislation.

 Lai is under investigation by the national security department for allegedly colluding with foreign powers and endangering national security.